just-buildsystem/justbuild/share/man/just.1.md

 symbolic links.
 The default is to add the link itself, i.e., the string obtained by **`readlink`**(2), as blob.

+**`--resolve-special`** *`TEXT`*
+When adding a directory to CAS, resolve any special filesystem entries based on the strategy denoted by the string value specified.
+Special entries are all those which are neither file, executables, or directories.
+If option is missing or a non-supported value is provided, the default behavior is used, in which only non-upwards symlinks are accepted and stored unresolved.
+Currently accepted values:
+ - *`"ignore"`*: all special entries are ignored
+ - *`"tree-upwards"`*: accept only symlinks with a target path pointing inside the location directory and resolve the ones that are upwards
+ - *`"tree-all"`*: accept only symlinks with a target path pointing inside the location directory and resolve all of them
+ - *`"all"`*: unconditionally accept and resolve all symlinks

 **`traverse`** specific options
 -------------------------------